derrick921213/sqlui/README.md

-#this is a sqlui test
+#this is a sqlui test.
+#and it will create soon.